webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - logging and auditing: logons, attempted logons.
   - latest update/patches.
 - **In-band vs. out-of-band management**:
-  - in-band: shares traffic with other communications on the "production" network.
+  - in-band: management traffic on the "production" network.
+VLAN to isolate management traffic.
   - out-of-band: dedicated port(console.port). management access is on separate network. more secure.

 ## 4.5 Explain the importance of physical security